Create a Custom User Interface

 Interfaces like this can be built with some basic knowledge of JavaScript, HTML, and CSS.

-The test uses a <canvas> HTML element and this needs to be defined in the HTML page where the test is to run.
+The test uses a <canvas> HTML element that needs to be defined in the HTML page where the test will run.

 The canvas element would usually hold the default user interface.
-So, the canvas will be hidden in order to build the custom interface.
-Place the div defined below into your HTML page, the location of the div does not matter.
+To build a custom interface, the canvas will be hidden.
+Place the div defined below into the HTML page; the location does not matter.

 <div id="canvas-container"></div>

-Create a JavaScript file and include this file in your HTML page.
+Create a JavaScript file and include it in the HTML page.
 Then add this variable to the JavaScript file.

-Creating a JavaScript file is as simple as creating a new text file and renaming the extension to ".js", instead of ".txt".
-You can then reference this file in the <head> section of the HTML page so it loads when the page loads.
+Including a JavaScript file: Create a new text file and rename the extension to .js.
+Reference this file in the <head> section of the HTML page so it loads when the page loads.

 <!doctype html>